All-Nooie/All_Nooie_Wiki/README.md

-# Welcome to Banjo-Kazooie All Nooie! 🎉
+# All Nooie Wiki

-Welcome, Nooie Adventurers!
-We’re thrilled to have you here in this creative and collaborative community, dedicated to remaking the magic of Banjo-Kazooie with a unique twist.
+Welcome to the All Nooie Wiki!
+This page provides an overview of the key game elements for our fan-made project, Banjo-Kazooie.
+Here, you'll find detailed information about collectibles, gameplay mechanics, and other important aspects that enhance the player's experience.